dhaneshragu/i-SLR/README.md

 └── preprocess.py
 ```
 - All the videos will be preprocessed with mediapipe and landmarks will be saved in a csv called `train-preprocessed.csv`.
+- Go to the fine-tuning section of the `iSLR_Notebook.ipynb` and replace the train-csv URL with the `train-preprocessed.csv` path.
+- Run the notebook and you can get the `model.pth` file which can be replaced in flask webapp to generate predictions !!!

+## To use the app :
+- Make sure you are in the cloned repository folder.
+- In terminal , type `python app.py` and then the flask webapp will start in your browser.
+- Navigate to **Indian Sign Language** and **American Sign Language** section, click ***Start** and sign and click **Stop** when you are done.
+- Viola!!
+You will get the top-5 predictions of the sign you made.

 ## Contributors
 - [Dhanesh](https://github.com/dhaneshragu), CSE , IIT Guwahati.